This project is being led by Victoria’s state government. No stakeholders have yet been identified.

 In February 2012, the Australian government’s CCS Flagships Program awarded Victorian CarbonNet $70 million, and the Victorian state government pledged $30m, towards feasibility studies.
 The previous month, the project was awarded funding of A$230,000 by the Global CCS Institute towards conducting a measuring, monitoring, and verification study of stored emissions modelling as well as testing of potential CO2 storage sites (see ZERO article link below).

-Start-up is planned for between 2015 and 2019, and work is currently focusing on feasibility studies and the assessment of CO2 storage reservoirs.
+Start-up is planned for between 2015 and 2019, and work is currently focusing on feasibility studies (which will be completed early 2015, according the schedule) and the assessment of CO2 storage reservoirs.
 This will be followed by data appraisal well drilling.
 Investigation into viable and cost-effective capture plants and technologies is under way along with an assessment of regulatory requirements, the development of a business model to attract investment and ongoing stakeholder engagement.
 Transport pipeline routes are also being considered.

 More information and press releases